xyproto/wallutils/README.md

 Setting a wallpaper per monitor is not yet supported, but it might be in the future.

+## Refreshing the wallpaper after waking from sleep

+Try sending the `USR1` signal to the `settimed` process:

+    pkill settimed -USR1

+This should refresh the wallpaper.

 ## General info

 * Author: Alexander F. Rødseth &lt;xyproto@archlinux.org&gt;